ahmadassaf/code-notes/README.md

-    -s, --source [dir]       root directory to be included only for checks (default: current working directory) -x, --patterns [dir]     Path patterns to exclude (default: include all files and directories) -e, --encoding [type]    file encoding to be scanned (default: utf8) -l, --line-length <n>    number of max characters a line (default: 1000) -h, --ignore-hidden <n>  ignore hidden files (default: false) -g, --git-ignore <n>     ignore patterns from your .gitignore file.
+    -s, --source [dir]       root directory to be included only for checks (default: current working directory) -x, --patterns [dir]     Path patterns to exclude (default: include all files and directories) -e, --encoding [type]    file encoding to be scanned (default: utf8) -i, --include [dir]      Path patterns to include only (default: include all files and directories).
+Note that include patterns will overwrite any exclude patterns
+    -l, --line-length <n>    number of max characters a line (default: 1000) -h, --ignore-hidden <n>  ignore hidden files (default: false) -g, --git-ignore <n>     ignore patterns from your .gitignore file.
 This paramter accepts the path for the .gitIgnore file (default: false | no .gitignore is read